visgl/deck.gl/docs/developer-guide/aggregation-layers.md

 # Aggregation Layers

 All of the layers in `@deck.gl/aggregation-layers` module perform some sort of data aggregation.
-Process (CPU vs GPU) and type (aggregation to rectangular bins, hexagon bins and pixels) changes.
-There are some common tasks all these aggregation layers do with some customizations.
+All these layers perform aggregation with different parameters (CPU vs GPU, aggregation to rectangular bins vs hexagon bins, world space vs screen space etc).

-Following two abstract Composite layers are provided to help write an aggregation layer.
+Following tow abstract composite layers perform most of the common tasks for aggregation with flexibility of customizations.
+All of the aggregation Layers are subclasses of these Layers.

 ## AggregationLayer

-This in an abstract layer, subclassed form `CompositeLayer` and all layers in `@deck.gl/aggregation-layers` are subclassed from layer.
+This in an abstract Layer, subclassed form `CompositeLayer` and all layers in `@deck.gl/aggregation-layers` are subclassed from this Layer.

 ### Integration with `AttributeManger`